My first birth was an ordeal to say the least but what shocked me was the overwhelming feeling of responsibility the second I held him in my arms.

 I have done it a few times now so here are my top tips on how to enjoy your newborn baby in the first week.

 I will also mention what to expect in the first week with a baby.

-Let’s start with a few essentials you need when you bring baby home in the first week, you don’t really need that much
+Let’s start with a few essentials you need when you bring baby home in the first week, you don’t really need that much to begin with.

 A good quality monitor– I never bothered with cameras just a standard one was fine for me.

 Basic baby must haves; diapers, wipes, bum cream and oil of your choice.